OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 - A GitLab account with access to your target repository
 - An existing or new repository with the PHP project hosted on GitLab
-- All required configurations done as per PHP coding standards' [Enforcing tools and config](https://github.com/OsmosysSoftware/dev-standards/blob/main/coding-standards/php.md#enforcing-tools-and-config)
+- All required configurations done as per PHP coding standards: [Enforcing tools and config](https://github.com/OsmosysSoftware/dev-standards/blob/main/coding-standards/php.md#enforcing-tools-and-config)

 [Back to top](#table-of-contents)